trulsmoller/great_circle_distance/README.md

 ### Running the Program

-Run one of the following commands in the root directory:
+Run from the root directory:

 ```python
 python main.py
 ```
-OR
+or

 ```python
 python main.py 10